luau-lang/site/src/content/docs/reference/api.md

 If an error occurred, the error object will be placed on the stack.

-We do not recommend using an `errfunc` index pointing into the arguments of the call being performed.
+We do not recommend using an `errfunc` index pointing at any of the arguments of the call being performed.

 ```c
 int lua_cpcall(lua_State* L, lua_CFunction func, void* ud);